Certain Siegel Cusp Forms with Level are Determined by their Fundamental Fourier Coefficients: Introduction

 This paper makes progress towards the analogous question in level greater than $1$.
 Precisely, what conditions on the level and the cusp form do we need to guarantee the existence of a nonzero Fourier coefficient corresponding to a maximal order in a quaternion algebra?
 As an application of this statement in higher level, Eischen, Rosso, and Shah in \cite{eischen} proved the algebraicity of special values of the Spin $L$-function for genus $3$ Siegel cusp forms of arbitrary level.
 Their work is conditional on the aforementioned nonvanishing condition.
 To what extent can we make their algebraicity result unconditional? \\

-Our main result in this paper (see Theorem \ref{3.1} for the precise statement) is that with assumptions on the nebentypus and level, genus $3$ Siegel cusp forms are determined by their \textit{fundamental} Fourier coefficients.
+Our main result in this paper (see Theorem \ref{3.1} for the precise statement) is that with assumptions on the nebentypus and level, Siegel cusp forms are determined by their \textit{fundamental} Fourier coefficients with discriminants corpime to the level.
 Fundamental Fourier coefficients do not necessarily correspond to maximal orders, but they are still of great importance.
 As an example, the nonvanishing of fundamental Fourier coefficients has implications for the existence of Bessel models (see Remark 1.1 in \cite{Saha}).
 B\"ocherer and Das (\cite{BD}) proved that Siegel cusp forms are determined by their fundamental Fourier coefficients in level $1$.
 Anamby (\cite{anamby}) extended their result to arbitrary level when the genus is $2$.
-This paper is a first step towards answering the analogous question for arbitrary level in genus $3$. \\
+This paper is a first step towards answering the analogous question for higher level in arbitrary genus. \\